 Q. How do I file a report online with the UAB Ethics Hotline?

 A. Click on the “File a Report Online” button on the right of this page (www.uab.edu/ethics).
 This will take you to The Network, Inc.'s secure Web Reporting System.
 After reading the information provided there, click on "Begin a New Report."
 The system will provide directions on how to fill out the form.

 Q. What happens after I file the online form?

 A. Once you submit a report, it is downloaded, and an incident report is built and sent to UAB.
 You will be given an incident report number so that you can add information to the report and/or follow up on your report's status at a later date.

 Q. Will I be disciplined or reprimanded in any way because I made a report to the UAB Ethics Hotline?

-A. No. UAB will not retaliate against anyone who reports any concern in good faith.
+A. No. UAB prohibits retaliation against anyone who reports any concern in good faith.

 Q. Can I be assured that my call(s) will remain anonymous and confidential?

 A. Yes.
 At no time will your call to the UAB Ethics Hotline be traced or tape-recorded.
 In addition, UAB will not attempt to determine the identity of any anonymous caller.
 However, it is important to understand that the information you provide may be the basis for an ethics review by UAB, and that your identity may be inadvertently discovered during the course of that review.
+Any such information is used with discretion by the investigators.
 Even if that happens, UAB will not retaliate against anyone who reports any concern in good faith.